telerik/xaml-docs/controls/radspreadsheet/features/notes.md

 ### Editing Notes

-To edit a note select a cell that contains note and click "Edit Note" from the context menu.
+To edit a note select a cell that contains note and click "Edit Note" from the context menu or from the Note menu in the Review tab.

 #### Figure 4: Edit Note